 I think you might be misreading those numbers.

-Well, um could you at least Respond to a number of people who've said that you know the the extinction risk is over it's overhyped, it's inflated, it's uh kind of this doomerism argument that does that's not really attached to reality.
+Well, could you at least respond to a number of people who've said that the extinction risk is overhyped, it's inflated.

 Yeah, sure.

-So uh so a few points there.
+So a few points there.

 I'm trying to make only the predictions that are easy calls.

-Uh I talk a bit more in the book about which calls are easy, which calls are hard.
+I talk a bit more in the book about which calls are easy, which calls are hard.

-There's some things that would be very nice to know uh if I was trying to just paint a scary picture, you know, I could tell you a story about like this is definitely gonna happen in three years when this thing happens, blah, blah, blah.
+I could tell you a story about like, this is definitely going to happen in three years when this thing happens, blah, blah, blah.

 I can't do that because I'm trying to predict as well as I can.